korupso/OVinder/documents/break-reports.md

 ## 10.07.2020
 I did not have time for a break today, since my girlfriend needed some help with a school project.
 Today's the last day of school for her this semester, so this wont happen again, no matter what.

+## 13.07.2020
+I did not really have a break today, since I had a job interview at Rafisa AG.